David Ong

 David Ong Kim Huat (王金发 (Wáng Jīnfā); born 19 May 1961) is a Singaporean former politician.
 A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for the Bukit Batok division of Jurong Group Representation Constituency (GRC) between 2011 and 2015 and Bukit Batok Single Member Constituency (SMC) between 2015 and 2016.

-Ong resigned from Parliament and the PAP in 2016 after it emerged that he had been having an extramarital affair with Wendy Lim, a grassroots volunteer and fellow PAP member.

 Early life and education

 Ong was born in Singapore on 19 May 1961, to a police officer and his wife, a homemaker.
 He grew up in a small housing flat in Queenstown and attended Margaret Drive Primary School and Gan Eng Seng School.
 Ong graduated from Tanjong Katong Secondary Technical School in 1979, going on to obtain a degree from the University of Oregon in 1986.

 Career

 Ong began his professional career in 1986 at CL Computers, which he left in 1989 to join American Express.
 In 1992, Ong crossed over to Visa International, followed by Reed Elsevier in 1995, and Planet Marketing in 1997, where he stayed on till 2007.
 From 2001 to 2007, Ong also worked at Publicis Groupe.

 Ong started RedDot Publishing Inc. which specializes in providing media solutions for the tourism industry.
 He was Regional Marketing Director for Visa International before he founded an integrated marketing consultancy agency which was acquired by Publicis Groupe in 2002.

 Since 2007, he has been serving as RedDot Publishing's managing director.
 He is also the Patron of the Singapore Brain Tumor Society and advisor to Singapore Eng Choon Clan.